jonathanhogg/flitter/docs/install.md

 OpenGL 3.3 (Core Profile) or OpenGL ES 3.0.
 At least Python 3.10 is also required as the code uses `match`/`case` syntax.
 It is supported and tested on Apple Silicon macOS, Intel macOS, x86_64 Linux and x86_64 Windows.
 It is also known to build and run on AArch64 Linux, but no pre-built packages exist.
-It will probably work on AArch64 Windows, but this has never been tested.

 **Flitter** is a command-line tool.
 It is assumed that you are comfortable using the command line on your OS of choice.
 You will also obviously need to be able to ensure that you have a recent Python install.
-Sadly, even on macOS Sonoma the system installed Python is only at version 3.9.
+Sadly, even on macOS Sequoia the system installed Python is only at version 3.9.
 You can normally download Python for your OS from the [Python website](https://www.python.org/downloads/).
-However, you may want to explore a package manager that can manage this sort of thing for you, like [Homebrew](https://brew.sh) or [MacPorts](https://www.macports.org/install.php).
+On a Mac you may want to explore a package manager that can manage this sort of thing for you, like [Homebrew](https://brew.sh) or [MacPorts](https://www.macports.org/install.php).